-Response: See Prior CUP approvals 1994/1995.
-The project will have approx. 12 employees and will not have assembly seating areas which exceed 50.
+Response: The project will have approx. 12 employees.
+Proposed addition will not have any new assembly areas which exceed 50 persons.
+Existing facility will continue to utilize the common dining room located within 1917 building which exceeds 50 persons.

 SITE PLAN REVIEW